 Technical writers are found in almost every industry.
 According to the BLS, the computer systems design industry employed 18 percent of all technical workers in 2008.
 Eight percent of technical writers were employed by computer and electronics manufacturers.
 Software publishers, architectural and engineering firms, and consulting services are other major employers of technical writers.

 The BLS reported a mean annual income of $66,240 for technical writers in 2010.
 Those in the bottom 10 percent made less than $37,160, while those in the top 10 percent made more than $100,910.

-According to Salary.com, 66 percent of technical writers hold a bachelor's degree, 20 percent hold a master's degree, and 2 percent hold a doctorate.
+According to Salary.com, 66 percent of technical writers hold a bachelor's degree, 20 percent hold a master's degree, and 2 percent hold a doctorate in 2011.
 Among those with advanced positions, 37 percent hold a master's degree and 4 percent hold a doctorate.